Table of Contents

 Parts of a change order

-One field where change orders are common is construction.
-The American Institute of Architects provides a standardized construction change order form that allows you to input all of this information.
-The AIA change order form is effective for occasional change orders, but if you’re in a different industry that requires you to perform frequent contract alterations, you’ll likely need a more robust solution.
+One field where change orders are common is construction, where major industry agreements like the AIA-A201 and ConsensusDocs 200 include dedicated articles that outline change provisions.
+A free change order form template may be effective for occasional change orders, but if you’re in an industry that requires you to perform frequent contract alterations, you’ll likely need a more robust solution.

 Limitations of change orders